SparebankenVest/azure-key-vault-to-kubernetes/README.md

 The authentication requirements for the Key Vault Controller and Env Injector are covered below.

-#### Override Authentication for Azure Key Vault Controller
+#### Override Authentication for Controller

-The Azure Key Vault Controller will need Azure Key Vault credentials to get Secrets from Azure Key Vault and store them as Kubernetes Secrets.
+The Controller will need Azure Key Vault credentials to get Secrets from Azure Key Vault and store them as Kubernetes Secrets.
 See [Authentication options](#authentication-options) below.

-#### Override Authentication for Azure Key Vault Env Injector
+#### Override Authentication for Env Injector

-The Azure Key Vault Env Injector can be configured to authenticate with Azure Key vault in two ways:
+The Env Injector can be configured to authenticate with Azure Key vault in two ways:

 1) By default each Pod using env variables with the Env Injector pattern must also provide credentials for Azure Key Vault using [Authentication options](#authentication-options) below

-2) Azure Key Vault Env Injector can be configured to inject Azure Key Vault credentials to all Pods using the Env Injector pattern
+2) Env Injector can be configured to inject Azure Key Vault credentials to all Pods using the Env Injector pattern

 Option 2 is most convenient, but option 1 allows for better control.
 Which one is right for your organization depends on the size of the Kubernetes cluster, what access rights users of the cluster have, and other factors specific to your organization.